 The Agreement fosters strenghtened cooperation, both sectoral and political, including on foreign policy issues of common interest.
-These include peacekeeping, terrorism, situations of fragility, death penalty with unprecedented provisons, but also law enforcement and migration and mobility.
+These include peacekeeping, terrorism, situations of fragility, death penalty with unprecedented provisions, but also law enforcement and migration and mobility.
 On the latter, new commitments reflecting a comprehensive and balanced approach address the various inter-linked dimensions of legal and irregular migration in a coherent manner.
-To foster well-managed migration and mobility, the Agreement promotes strengthened cooperation between partners, relevant agencies and institutions, while also improving return and readmission, with major predictability and enforceability.
+To foster well-managed migration and mobility, the Agreement promotes strengthened cooperation between partners, relevant agencies and institutions, while also improving return and readmission, with more predictability and enforceability.
 Common challenges will be better tackled, including the root causes of irregular migration, trafficking and smuggling of migrants.

-Human and social development is fostered strongly in the Partnership, with the objective of tackling poverty and inequalities, while leaving no-one behind.
-As recommended in the negotiating directives stronger commitments have been made within the Agreement to improve gender equality, social services, such as education and health, and social inclusiveness.
+Human and social development is fostered strongly in the partnership, with the objective of tackling poverty and inequalities, while leaving no-one behind.
+As recommended in the negotiating directives, stronger commitments have been made within the Agreement to improve gender equality, social services, such as education and health, and social inclusiveness.
 Partners will cooperate to better address various challenges faced such as food security, rapid population growth and global health crises.

-Partnership dialogue has been at the heart of EU-OACPS States relations for years and the new Agreement will further strengthen this important dimension.
-It concerns all subjects covered in the Agreement, but also broader topics of common interest.
+Dialogue has been at the heart of EU-OACPS States relations for years and the new Agreement will further strengthen this important dimension through regular, balanced, comprehensive and substantive partnership dialogue on all areas of this Agreement.

-In addition, the negotiated text fosters multi-stakeholder cooperation, recognising the importance of youth and various partners including local authorities, civil society organisations and the private sector in shaping a better future.
-Active engagement in partnership dialogue and cooperation processes, but also collaborative work towards an effective implementation of the Agreement will be key.
+In addition, the Agreement fosters multi-stakeholder cooperation, recognising the importance of youth and various partners including local authorities, civil society organisations and the private sector in shaping a better future.
+Active engagement in dialogue and cooperation processes, but also collaborative work towards an effective implementation of the Agreement will be key.